imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-demons.md

 Psychoanalysis has attempted to decipher dreams, but their content remains complex and difficult to predict.
 Dreams may reflect an internal struggle with one's ego and show aspects of the brain that are disconnected from external conscious experiences.

 This article is for informational purposes only.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to discuss your particular case.

 ### Bibliography